Screen QML Type

 Attached Method Documentation

-Returns the rotation angle, in degrees, between the two specified angles.
+Returns the rotation angle, in degrees, between the specified screen orientations a and b.